-"Buyer beware!" says Connie Kleinbeck, a diabetes educator who compares six talking glucose meters for the National Federation of the Blind.
-While other talking meters "are being aggressively marketed to blind and low-vision users… you will find that you need sighted assistance to use essential functions such as time and date and memory review on many of these products."
+"Buyer beware!" writes Connie Kleinbeck, a diabetes educator who compares six talking glucose meters for the National Federation of the Blind.
+She explains that while other talking meters "are being aggressively marketed to blind and low-vision users… you will find that you need sighted assistance to use essential functions such as time and date and memory review on many of these products."